pulibrary/pulfalight/README.md

 #### Setup server
 1. For development:
-   - `bundle exec rake plantain:development`
+   - `bundle exec rake pulfalight:development`
    - In a separate terminal, please run: `bundle exec foreman start`
    - _Or, should you need to debug the Webpack build, please run `bundle exec webpack-dev-server` instead, and then run `bundle exec rails server` in another terminal_
    - Now, please visit the new installation at [http://localhost:3000](http://localhost:3000)
 2. For testing:
-   - `bundle exec rake plantain:test`
+   - `bundle exec rake pulfalight:test`
    - In a separate terminal, please run: `bundle exec rspec`

 ### Configuration